realA10001986/Flux-Capacitor/README.md

 - [Home Assistant](#home-assistant--mqtt) (MQTT) support
 - built-in OTA installer for firmware updates and audio files

 >This [repository](https://fc.out-a-ti.me) is the upstream source for CircuitSetup's releases.
-The only difference is that the code [here](https://fc.out-a-ti.me) might be ahead in development.
+The only difference is that both code and documentation [here](https://fc.out-a-ti.me) might be ahead in development.
->

 ## Power supply

 Since the bright LEDs draw considerable power, it is recommended to use a short cable with large wire diameters (min AWG16) between the power supply and the FC, and to drive the FC at 12V-20V (as opposed to 5V).
 A long/thin cable, due to its resistance, might cause under-voltage and therefore problems like LEDs behaving erratically or even crashes of the FC's CPU.